 Part of the governors’ role is to ensure that we make best use of the annual budget, they spend time with us, know us well and are able to offer a wide range of knowledge and expertise to meet our needs.

-Our statement, funding and spend breakdowns for 2017/18 can be found below.
+Our statement, funding and spend breakdowns for 2021/22 and strategy for the current year can be found here:

-Filton Avenue Primary School expects to receive a grant of £22,370 in the 2017-2018 academic year.
+Filton Avenue Primary School received a grant of £21,580 in the 2022-2023 academic year.
 The aims for the investment are:

 - To improve play and playtimes across the school